YunoHost-Apps/jellyfin_ynh/README.md

 [![Integration level](https://dash.yunohost.org/integration/jellyfin.svg)](https://dash.yunohost.org/appci/app/jellyfin) ![](https://ci-apps.yunohost.org/ci/badges/jellyfin.status.svg) ![](https://ci-apps.yunohost.org/ci/badges/jellyfin.maintain.svg)
 [![Install Jellyfin with YunoHost](https://install-app.yunohost.org/install-with-yunohost.png)](https://install-app.yunohost.org/?app=jellyfin)

+> *This package allows you to install REPLACEBYYOURAPP quickly and simply on a YunoHost server.
+If you don't have YunoHost, please consult [the guide](https://yunohost.org/#/install) to learn how to install it.*

 ## Overview
 Jellyfin enables you to collect, manage, and stream your media.
 Run the Jellyfin server on your system and gain access to the leading free-software entertainment system, bells and whistles included.